rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

 7. Lastly, the requested rows are returned to the client.

 If it is a big table, all the blocks from that table are read, transferred across the storage network, and copied into memory.
-Many unwanted rows are read into memory to complete the requested SQL operation.
+The process reads many unwanted rows are read into memory to complete the requested SQL operation.
 The large volume of transmitted data consumes bandwidth, impacts response time, and creates an unnecessary burden on the database tier.

 #### Exadata server SQL processing